greencoder/noaa-dwml-to-json-xslt/README.md

 ###Tests###

 I don't know of any way to unit test XSLT other than to try feeds with it.
-NOAA provides feed specifications, so I put those into the `test.sh` shell script.
+NOAA provides feed specifications, so I put those into the [test.sh](../blob/master/test.sh) shell script.

 I expect there could be edge cases in the feeds that aren't handled properly; send those to me and I'll start a test suite of "bad" feeds.

 ###Limitations###

-XSLT is lousy at pretty-printing, so the JSON it outputs is ugly. (but valid) I like the amazing *JQ* tool <https://github.com/stedolan/jq> to pretty-print the output:
+XSLT is lousy at pretty-printing, so the JSON it outputs is ugly. (but valid) I like the amazing [JQ tool](https://github.com/stedolan/jq) to pretty-print the output:

     $ xsltproc noaa.xsl source_file.xml | jq '.'

-You can also use the `python -mjson.tool` to format the JSON (I think JQ is a faster):
+You can also use the `python -mjson.tool` to format the JSON (I think JQ is a faster, but the python command should be available on your system by default):

     $ xsltproc noaa.xsl source_file.xml | python -mjson.tool